Electricity sector in Pakistan: Reform-induced shift to solar power

+Subsidy Reforms

+To meet loan conditions set by the International Monetary Fund (IMF), the Pakistani government undertook major energy subsidy reforms.
+These reforms were a key requirement for securing over $10 billion in IMF financial assistance during the preceding decade.
+As subsidies were rolled back, electricity prices more than doubled between 2022 and 2025, placing a significant burden on households and businesses.
+For example, in 2024, the Punjab government decided to withdraw the Rs14 per unit electricity subsidy for consumers in Islamabad Capital Territory (ICT).
+The federal government had raised electricity prices by up to 51% as part of the IMF’s loan program.
+The affordability crisis was further intensified by the depreciation of the Pakistani rupee and global energy price volatility.
+At the same time, Pakistan's aging electricity grid—plagued by outdated infrastructure and unreliable distribution systems—struggled to cope with growing demand.
+Frequent power outages and occasional nationwide blackouts became more common.
+These systemic failures were further exposed during increasingly severe heat waves.

 Effects of natural and man-made disasters

 During 2010 Pakistan floods and 2005 Kashmir earthquake power stations, power distribution and transmission and other energy infrastructures were damaged.
 During the floods and rainfalls the recently constructed Jinnah hydroelectric power plant was flooded in addition to severe damages to transmission and distribution network and installations while several power plants and refineries were threatened by rising waters and had to be shut down.
 Natural gas field output had to be reduced as the flood waters approached the wells.
 There has also been some concern by Pakistani nuclear activists over the effect of natural disasters on nuclear plants specially over the Chashma Nuclear Power Plant, since the plant lies over a geological fault.
 Due to over reliance of Pakistan on dams for electricity generation, some environmental impacts of dams such as submergence of usable/ecological land and their negative impact on Pakistan's mangrove forests due to loss of river silt load, as well as increased risk of severe floods have become evident.